lISIQI7/share-page/README.md

 Add  some changes from PixelArt-Converter in  "share-page".

+To learn about the changes, please click README-brief.md.

 This is a great work, thanks to the original author.

 Language  : [English](README.md)